eavalenzuela/media_server_organizer/README.md

 # Media Server Organizer

 Media Server Organizer is a desktop application for organizing media files across libraries.
 It uses a workflow-driven approach to mass-change operations, that includes automatically generating rollback scripts to undo any changes made, even during 'destructive' operations like de-duplication.
+Libraries can be local folders, or remote locations accessible via SSH (via password or PKI-based auth).

 ![Main application window](mso_window.png)